Basic Brake Questions

 Fort Wayne, IN 46808

-Please include the completed order form (click here) or a note with your name and contact information and the year, make and model of the vehicle.
+Please include the completed ORDER form or a note with your name and contact information and the year, make and model of the vehicle.
 Please include any specifications or additional instructions if needed.

 We will contact you when the unit is completed.
 At that time we will request your credit card information.
 Please do NOT include this information via email for security purposes.
 We accept Visa, Mastercard, Discover, and American Express.
 We do not accept out-of-state checks.
 Money orders are accepted but will delay shipment.
 Payment must be made before we will ship your order.

-We will return the booster via UPS ground to the address you requested unless otherwise specified.
+We will return the booster via UPS ground or Best Way to the address you requested unless otherwise specified.

 For the most part we R & R your unit, but for some units we offer exchange.
 Please contact us at 260-426-3331 for additional information.